WELCOME

 and ripieno of his concerti grossi.

-accompanied passages.
-In both the first and second movements, a pedal part
+second movements, a pedal part underlies the

-the use of a manual 16' pitch is recommended to accentuate the contrast
+sections.
+In the third movement, the inclusion of a manual 16' pitch is